10 Effective Foot Exercises for Neuropathy to Improve Circulation and Relieve Nerve Pain

 Safety Tips and When to Stop

-Talk to your doctor before beginning if you have severe neuropathy, open sores, or balance issues.
+• Consult your doctor first: If you have severe neuropathy, open sores, foot ulcers, or balance difficulties, check with your healthcare provider before beginning.

-If your symptoms worsen or don’t improve after several weeks, it may be time to consult a neurologist or physical therapist.
+If your symptoms worsen, persist, or new issues appear despite consistent practice over several weeks, it may be time to consult a neurologist or physical therapist for specialized guidance.

-Final Thoughts: You Can Reclaim Your Steps, One Movement at a Time
+Final Thoughts: Take Back Control, One Step at a Time

 👩⚕️ Need Personalized Health Advice?